palmercluff/javascript-interview-practice/README.md

 # javascript-interview-practice
-Repository for holding javascript-related practice problems.
+Repository for holding JavaScript-related practice problems.
+Also great for those learning JavaScript for the first time!

 - Practice Questions
   - What is the difference between declaring a variable with or without `var`?